xpack/web-doxygen/website/docs/api/classes/translatorjapaneseen.md

-<p>Sets the LaTeX font encoding to be used.
+Sets the LaTeX font encoding to be used.
 The default is set to <span class="doxyComputerOutput">T1</span>, in case another font encoding has to be used this can be specified with this routine.
-In case no font encoding is required the empty string can be returned.</p>
+In case no font encoding is required the empty string can be returned.

-<p>Definition at line 41 of file <a href="/web-doxygen/docs/api/files/src/translator-je-h">translator_je.h</a>.</p>
+Definition at line 41 of file <a href="/web-doxygen/docs/api/files/src/translator-je-h">translator_je.h</a>.

 <div class="doxyProgramListing">